-I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;

-Background and Intent: Sites must provide private and clean locations where fellows may lactate and store the milk within a refrigerator.
-These locations should be in close proximity to clinical responsibilities.
-It would be helpful to have additional support within these locations that may assist the fellow with the continued care of patients, such as a computer and a phone.
-While space is important, the time required for lactation is also critical for the well-being of the fellow and the fellow's family, as outlined in VI.C.1.c).(1).
+I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core) may lactate a proximity to c within these I such as a cor and Intent: Sites must provide private and clean locations where fellows nd store the milk within a refrigerator.
+These locations should be in close clinical responsibilities.
+It would be helpful to have additional support ocations that may assist the fellow with the continued care of patients, nputer and a phone.
+While space is important, the time required for so critical for the well-being of the fellow and the fellow's family, as .C.1.c).(1). l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) l.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
+Fellows must have ready access to subspecialty-specific and othe appropriate reference material in print or electronic format.
+This n include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.3.a) Patient Population [Edited and moved to I.D.1.g)] I.D.3.a).(1) The patient population must have a variety of clinical problems and stages of diseases. ^(Core) I.D.3.a).(2) There must be patients of each gender, with a broad age range, including geriatric patients ^(Core)

-I.D.2.e) site; and, (Core)

-accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core)

-I.D.3.
-Fellows must have ready access to subspecialty-specific and other security and safety measures appropriate to the participating

-- i.D.3.
-Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.3.a) Patient Population [Edited and moved to I.D.1.g)] - I.D.3.a).(1)

-The patient population must have a variety of clinical problems and stages of diseases.
-(Core) - I.D.3.a).(2)

-There must be patients of each gender, with a broad age range, including geriatric patients.
-(Core)